socphoenix/pico-midicizer/README.md

 > Grey: 10

-Repeat the keys as above.
+Repeat the keys as above, continuing to place wires from where you left off on the mcp23017 chips.

 The third manual we used C and S buttons for cancel/set. we cut the wires underneath and spliced as it was much harder to get the wires traced.
 Pins for these are: